 Tevet is the Jewish tenth month.
 The root of the word comes from tov or nine.
 The meaning of the word is “good”.
 If you look in Psalm 119: 65 – 72, the ninth section of that acrostic psalm you will find the idea of good four times in the NIV.
 (I did an alternative to how Psalm 119 is written.)

 Matthew, in his telling of the Christmas story, injects that the Wise Men had seen the star two years earlier (Herod killed the babies two and under.).
 He gives no timestamp, but if it was on Jesus’ birthday (Passover) when they found Him, it would fit.

 Okay, I will go out on a limb here, because I know the Father is a God of order!
 Jesus’ return with Mary and Joseph from Egypt should have been at the same time as the Exodus (Passover).
 I will inch a little further out and say that Jesus’ baptism with John coincided with the anniversary of the “baptism” of the people in the Red Sea.

-For you scholars out there, I have not researched any of these thoughts on Epiphany!
-It may well be that someone else has already come up with the same ideas!
-I like the way they fit together, and it gives me a reason to reflect on Epiphany.
+For you scholars out there, in Joy To The World by Scott Hahn on page 162, he has a small discussion about Epiphany and gives references.
+To be honest, I have read his book several times and do not remember ever seeing this discussion.
+(Rereading is never a problem.)
+I like the way the times and feast fit together, and it gives me a reason to reflect on Epiphany.
 One day in Heaven I will have to ask how close I was to being correct.